MontgomeryLab/tinyRNA/doc/tiny-plot.md

 - Alignments which do not overlap with any features

 #### Rule Chart Styles
 Percentage label darkness and bar colors reflect the magnitude of the rule's contribution.
 Magnitude is always considered on a 0-100% scale, rather than scaling down to the chart's view limits.
-These styles cannot be changed using a plot stylesheet.
+These styles cannot be changed using a plot style sheet.